rydurham/Sentinel/readme.md

 * user@user.com  *Password: sentryuser*
 * admin@admin.com *Password: sentryadmin*

+### Documentation & Questions
+The [Wiki](https://github.com/rydurham/Sentinel/wiki) has some basic API information and a list of the default routes provided by Sentinel.

+Any questions about this package can be [posted here](http://www.ryandurham.com/projects/sentinel/).

 ### To Do
 * Set up testing with Travis
 * Increase test coverage - currently the tests are very limited.